Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated survey in response to a complaint completed on April 22, 2025, it was determined that Rehab and Nursing Center Greater Pittsburgh was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey.
+Based on an Abbreviated Survey in response to an incident, completed on March 2, 2026, it was determined that Rehab &; Nursing Center of Greater Pittsburgh was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: